Schobbish/9oclock/README.md

 >> create text [text]
 ```

 Creates a widget which displays `[text]`.
 By default, the font size will be half that of the other widgets (3em vs. 6em).
-If no text is given, a non-breaking space will be displayed instead.

 ## Reporting Bugs
 To report a bug, please create an issue describing the bug (what you expected to happen vs. what actually happened).
 Please include the console output and what browser you're using (and its version).